-The Human Services Placement courses SCS273 and SCS274 enable students to complete their placements in their second and third year of studies in the School of Social Sciences.
+The Human Services Placement courses SWK201 and SWK305 enable students to complete their placements in their second and third year of studies in the School of Law and Society.
 They provide an opportunity for students to obtain academic credit for a course at university at the same time as gaining valuable experience in the workplace prior to completing their studies and seeking employment in their chosen field.

 The placement experience